SameerJS6/Avo/README.md

-# React + TypeScript + Vite - ACME - FULL STACK TODO APPLICATION
+# React + TypeScript + Vite - Avo - FULL STACK TODO APPLICATION

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.